 Co-Founder and Managing Partner

-In addition to running Prototype Capital, Rajat is the Founder and CEO of Chef Robotics.
+In addition to running Prototype Capital, Rajat is the Founder and CEO of Chef Robotics (backed by Kleiner Perkins and others).
 He's been called "One of the top 15 college entrepreneurs in the nation" by Forbes for building and selling ThirdEye, a product that empowers visually impaired persons by verbally recognizing what they are looking at using computer vision.
 He is currently a contributor at Forbes and in the past, he worked as the Interim COO of the IoT startup MainTool, was part of the Equity Crowdfunding team at Indiegogo, was a Kleiner Perkins KPCB Fellow, worked in VC at Red and Blue Ventures (Warby Parker and Jet.com), has worked as an Entrepreneur in Residence at the Wharton School, wrote a book after high school called What High School Didn’t Teach Me: A Recent Graduate’s Perspective on How High Schools are Killing Creativity, and has published first author scientific research in physics and electrical engineering.
 He attended the University of Pennsylvania for a BS in Economics from The Wharton School and a MS in Engineering from Penn Engineering.

 Founder at Pulse Positive